 - Reporting as your own research or knowledge any data or facts gathered or reported by another person.

-- Other offenses against academic integrity include the following:
+Other academic integrity violations include the following:

 - Collaborating with other students on assignments without the express permission of the instructor.

-- Sharing or copying answers from other students or any form of technology during examinations.
+- Sharing or copying answers from other students

 - Using notes or other sources to answer exam questions without the instructor's permission.